Parent Information Package

 • a water bottle with your child’s name on it

-Sunscreen is available should campers run out, and water taps can be found around camp.
+Sunscreen is available should campers run out, and drinking water can be found around camp.
 Participants are encouraged to wear light clothing that covers shoulders and arms when not doing water activities.

 Protect your Child from Ticks Bites